 Located on the northwest corner of 29 mile long Great Sacandaga Lake, this campground offers a variety of large, level camping sites, from the secluded within the tall white pines and northern hardwoods, to the openness of the sandy shoreline.
 The campground offers: a Junior Naturalist program, a nature based program that encourages children to explore the surrounding environment; a large craft boat launch; a natural sand beach with guarded swimming area from mid-June to Labor Day; rowboat, canoe, and kayak rentals on the premises; and a large picnic area with pavilion.
 Excellent fishing and water sport opportunities.

-Amenities: 224 campsites, picnic area with tables and fireplaces, picnic pavilion rental, hot showers/flush toilets, trailer dump station, recycling center, boat launch, sand beach, guarded swimming area late June to Labor Day, and pay telephone.
+224 campsites, picnic area with tables and fireplaces, picnic pavilion rental, hot showers/flush toilets, trailer dump station, recycling center, boat launch, sand beach, guarded swimming area, firewood sales, and pay telephone.

 Campsite Restoration Project: This campground has sites that have been selected for restoration.
 While undergoing restoration the chosen sites will be closed.
 For the list of sites and more information on the project visit the Campsite Restoration Project page.

-Day Use Facilities: A picnic area, pavilion rental, and swimming beach are available. * Please take note that at facilities that offer swimming beaches, there are days which lifeguards are unavailable.
+A swimming beach is available. * Please take note that at facilities that offer swimming beaches, there are days which lifeguards are unavailable.
 For the safety of our customers, these beaches will not be open and swimming will be prohibited.

 From NYS Thruway (I-90), Exit 27 at Amsterdam and follow Route 30 north approximately 26 miles.
 You will encounter the first of two campground entrance signs.
 Turn right at either sign.